dbohdan/python-script-runner/README.md

 python-script-runner deliberately avoids configuration.
 It only tries known runners in a fixed order.
-Edit the script if you want to add runners or override the order.
+Edit the script if you want to add runners or change the order.

 ## License